waseemvalli/ActiveDirectoryLab/README.md

 https://imgur.com/CIgJAZT
 https://imgur.com/dNpG8xq

 Client1 is now apart of the domain.
-We will now add it to the domain computers ou since this current folder is only a container and we cannot link gpos to them.
+We will now add it to the domain computers OU since this current folder is only a container and we cannot link GPOs to them.

 https://imgur.com/VkBotBd
 https://imgur.com/9Ff0Ser